wso2/docs-apk/en/docs/control-plane/apk-deploy.md

 2. Disable Hostname Verification for JWKS endpoint in APK Gateway.(Optional)

-    Add following configuration to disable SSL/hostname verification to JWKS validation call in enforcer in log-conf.yaml.
+    Add the following configuration to disable SSL/hostname verification to JWKS validation call in enforcer in log-conf.yaml.

     ``` yaml
         [enforcer.client]